In this help article, we'll show you how to charge setup fees for your checkouts on Checkout Page.

 Other use cases for the setup fee

-Since Checkout Page allows full customization of your checkout, you may choose to rename the labels and repurpose the fees charged.
+Since Checkout Page allows full customization of your one page checkout, you may choose to rename the labels and repurpose the fees charged.

 Here is an example of another use case for the setup fee.